trevorbayless/cli-chess/README.md

 ## Questions
 #### 1. How do I make a move?
-Moves in cli-chess must be made with SAN or UCI notation (eg. `e2e4` or `Nf3`).
+Moves must be made in UCI, SAN, or LAN.
+Moves are case-sensitive and cannot be made using the mouse.
-Moves cannot be made using the mouse cursor.
+Pawn promotions must specify the promotion piece type (e.g. `e8=Q` or `e7e8q`).

 #### 2. How do I increase the size of the board?
 The only way to increase the size of the board is to increase the size of the